Edited by Sci-Fi Christian and QueenofKlaroline

 "Tyler," Caroline warned.

 "Caroline, did you let him drink from you?"

 He spoke her full name.
-No longer was she "Care" to him, the endearment she had come to love.
+No longer was she "Care" to him, the endearment she came to love.
 "It isn't what you think and I…I didn't know he was going to."

 "But you told him you loved him?
 Let him feed from you.
 Like he said.
 Didn't you?"

-Caroline wrung the dishtowel in her hands, twisting and untwisting the thin fabric.
+Caroline wrung the towel in her hands, twisting and untwisting the thin fabric.
 "Tyler.
 Those were two separate things.
 Let me explain —"

 "Was this to get back at me? " he interjected.
 "For not being there when your father died?"

 "No, of course not.
 How could you even think that?"

 "It's the only way I can make sense of it."
 Tyler's shoulders slumped in defeat.
 "Why you would have been with him. "